 For whatever aspect of a design you’re critiquing, you can ask of them, “Does this help us reach our goal of …” or “Does this adhere to the principle of … that we set?”
 Followed by “How?” and “Why?”
 (Connor, A., & Irizarry, A., Discussing Design, 2015):

-Good design principles also act as constraints and filtering mechanisms for detailed design ideas.
-By virtue of being specific:
+Good design principles act as constraints and filtering mechanisms for detailed design ideas.
+By being specific:

-If personas and user stories are such common in ways of communicating requirements to product development teams, how come product team either lack a vision at the beginning of a project, or slowing stray away from it as the project lifecycle goes on?
-I’ll argue that while personas and user stories have been great to trigger conversations around what users are trying to accomplish at a task level, systems are becoming more complex, and it is becoming harder and harder to conciliate the goals of users at the task level with the experience at that system level.
-We are going to talk about some techniques to address these challenges when we talk about Storytelling and Mapping.
+Suppose personas and user stories are common in ways of communicating requirements to product development teams.
+How come product teams either lack a vision at the beginning of a project or slowly stray away from it as the project lifecycle goes on?
+I’ll argue that while personas and user stories have been great for triggering conversations around what users are trying to accomplish at a task level, systems are becoming more complex.
+It is becoming harder and harder to conciliate users’ goals at the task level with the experience at that system level.
+We will talk about some techniques to address these challenges when we talk about Storytelling and Mapping.

-Stories are all around us, if you just listen to them.
+Stories are all around us if you listen to them.
 The trick to getting to good stories in your user research is to make the time for them (Brooks, K., & Quesenbery, W. Storytelling for User Experience, 2014):

 - Learn to ask questions that encourage people to tell stories.

 - Thinking out loud procedures can keep the conversation and stories flowing comfortably.

 - You can find stories in many places, including search logs, customer service records, survey data, and even internal staff who work with users.